How to Enable or Disable Windows 11’s Mica Effect in Edge and Chrome?

 Follow these easy steps to turn on Mica Effect in Microsoft Edge:-

 Step 1.
 First, you need to have Microsoft Edge Canary installed on your system.
 Edge Canary allows you to explore experimental features before they are released in the stable version.
+You can also enable or disable built-in browser features like this in other browsers, such as Opera GX.

 Step 2.
 Right-click on the Microsoft Edge Canary shortcut icon on your desktop or File Explorer and select “Properties” from the context menu.